 Watch out for the Lebanese food invasion.
 Rich pastries, ground mutton with lots of tomatoes in rice, milk cakes, and tabbouleh are a few of the local favorites.
-The health conscious flock to restaurants for these kinds of specialties and the number of the very satisfied patrons are continuously increasing.
+The health-conscious flock to restaurants for these kinds of specialties and the number of very satisfied patrons are continuously increasing.

-In Lebanese restaurants, you can discover a lot of people milling for the vegetarian specials.
-For the meat lovers, there is the beef and mutton served up in style with the tastiest delicious of flavors.
+In Lebanese restaurants, you can discover a lot of people milling for vegetarian specials.
+For meat lovers, there is beef and mutton served up in style with the tastiest delicious of flavors.
 There is a fish cooked in a very special way.
-You will surely want more of similar dish in your next stop.
-For people with sweet tooth, there are sweet pastries stuffed with almonds and walnuts that will surely delight even the most meticulous old maids.
+You will surely want more similar dishes at your next stop.
+For people with a sweet tooth, there are sweet pastries stuffed with almonds and walnuts that will surely delight even the most meticulous old maids.

 Lebanese Gourmet Travel Tours Specialty

-So, what the specialty?
+So, what is the specialty?
 Every Lebanese meal is a well-balanced one.
 You can expect fresh salads, stews, and fresh vegetables.
 You can ask for the Maza or Mezze.
 You will also have a king’s meal of cheeses, appetizers, pita bread, and olives.
-By itself, it’s already a very splendid one, especially when being downed with bottle of the Muskar White.
+By itself, it’s already a very splendid one, especially when being finished with a bottle of muscat White.

-The Lebanese food focuses on fresh ingredients, herbs and spices, relying less on too much sauces.
+Lebanese food focuses on fresh ingredients, herbs, and spices, relying less on too many sauces.
 The most common seasonings include cinnamon, nutmeg, allspice, garlic, oregano, and parsley.

-Bread is a staple food in Lebanon and is served in almost every meal, as pita, or flat bread.
-It’s very crucial to the Lebanese food that some of Arabic dialects refer bread as “esh”, which means “life”.
+Bread is a staple food in Lebanon and is served in almost every meal, such as pita, or flatbread.
+It’s very crucial to Lebanese food that some of the Arabic dialects refer to bread as “esh”, which means “life”.

-Bread, rice, vegetables and fruit out-weight the amount of meat consumed in an average Lebanese diet.
-However, the most commonly consumed meat – lamb and poultry – make up some of the most popular dishes of the country.
-Kibbeh, Lebanon’s national dish is consisted of cracked wheat paste and ground lamp, similar to the pate’Kibbeh that was orginally made by pounding the lamb meat harshly and kneading the wheat and spices.
-People who were unfamiliar to this practice find in unpleasant and frightening.
+Bread, rice, vegetables, and fruit out-weight the amount of meat consumed in an average Lebanese diet.
+However, the most commonly consumed meat – lamb and poultry – make up some of the most popular dishes in the country.
+Kibbeh, Lebanon’s national dish is consisted of cracked wheat paste and ground lamp, similar to the pate ’Kibbeh that was originally made by pounding the lamb meat harshly and kneading the wheat and spices.
+People who were unfamiliar with this practice found it unpleasant and frightening.